 Both stars were expected to win awards of supporting status.
 The difference is that the It boy succeeded in landing a G.G. nomination.
 Both films were real life stories about someone suffering from a serious health condition and discrimination.
 Both films are about the relationship between a woman and a younger loved one.
 Both films show the latter character falling in love before the relationship comes to an end.
 Both films have unexpected levity.
 Both films have endings where a female character is alone.

 Both movies were directed by men named Peter.
 Mask was directed by the more famous Peter – Bogdanovich.
 Freeheld was directed by Sollett.
 Both directors talked about the significance of nonverbal emotion.
-Bogdanovich agreed with László Kovács (the cinematographer) that Eric could write a sentence with his eyes.
-Sollett praised Ellen for a scene near the end where she’s by herself.
+Bogdanovich agreed with László Kovács (the cinematographer) that the It boy could write a sentence with his eyes.
+Sollett praised the It girl for a scene near the end where she’s by herself.
 It’s his favourite type of scene – all emotion, no dialogue.